Jeffersonville, Indiana: Religious revivals in the 1920s

 For a brief period in the mid-1920s and early 1930s, Roy E. Davis, a founding member of the 1915 Ku Klux Klan, hosted a series of religious revivals in Jeffersonville.
 He also moved his First Pentecostal Baptist Church there, and held revivals in neighboring states.
 Meanwhile, he routinely challenged the Jeffersonville Evening News for its depiction of his church, eventually starting a new publication called The Banner of Truth to publicize his services and aid recruitment.
 Much of his popularity stemmed from his vocal opposition of prohibition.

 In 1934, a fire destroyed Davis's First Pentecostal Baptist Church.
 After years of legal trouble, Davis was denied a permit to rebuild.
-He left Jeffersonville, and William Branham - formerly a ministering elder in Davis's church - became pastor of the congregation.
+He left Jeffersonville, and William Branham – formerly a ministering elder in Davis's church – became pastor of the congregation.
 Branham moved the group to a new building, eventually naming it Branham Tabernacle, as it is known today.

 Flood of 1937

-Between January 9 and 23 the Ohio Valley was inundated with record rainfall, swelling the Ohio River and flooding surrounding communities.
-In Jeffersonville, where 90% of the city was flooded, electricity was lost, all roads leading into the city were covered, and a levee failed.
-By January 21 the Indiana National Guard arrived in the area to help those displaced, distribute much-needed emergency supplies, inoculate residents for typhoid fever, and purify drinking water.
-Finally, on January 26 the water began to recede, leaving an estimated $250 million worth of damage throughout the Ohio Valley.
+Jeffersonville was one of many communities affected by the Ohio River flood of 1937.
+After record rainfall in mid-January, 90% of the city was flooded, electricity was lost, all roads leading into the city were covered, and a levee failed.
+The Indiana National Guard deployed to the area to help those displaced, distribute much-needed emergency supplies, inoculate residents for typhoid fever, and purify drinking water.
+Finally by the end of the month the water began to recede.
+The flood left an estimated $250 million worth of damage throughout the Ohio Valley.